biosustain/pankb/README.md

 ```
 docker compose up -d --build
 ```
-The web-application must now be available in your browser on http://127.0.0.1 or http://<your-public-ip-address> (it will use the standard 80 port).
+The web-application must now be available in your browser on http://127.0.0.1 (local development) or http://(type-your-public-ip-address-here) (remote server development).
+If you use a virtual machine, your IP address will be the public address of your virtual machine.
+It will use the standard 80 port.
 The command `docker ps` should show two docker containers running:
 ```
 >>> docker ps
 CONTAINER ID   IMAGE                            COMMAND                  CREATED          STATUS         PORTS                                       NAMES